 The most popular heavy cream replacement for most chefs is this easy blend. ¼ cup of butter mixed with a ¾ cup of milk will give your recipe the high-fat content it requires from the cream.
 This substitute works very well in most recipes, but it cannot be used to make whipped cream, as it lacks the stability of heavy cream.

 Greek Yogurt and Milk

 Coconut cream is a wonderful vegan substitution for heavy cream.
 Coconut cream is the hard-cream that can be skimmed off the top of full-fat coconut milk.
-Due to its high-fat content, it can not only be used in cold desserts but also made into a whipped cream.
+Due to its high-fat content, it can not only be used in cold desserts but also made into whipped cream.
 If you can’t find a can at your local grocery store, simply buy a can of full-fat coconut milk and chill it overnight.
 The cream will readily separate to the top!

 Silken Tofu and Soy Milk

 Another dairy-free alternative, combining equal parts soft, silken tofu with your favorite unflavored soy milk in a blender will give you a thick, creamy consistency.
 You can also use other plant-based milk if you prefer.
-This substitute can be used not only as a substitute in cooking and recipes but can also be made into vegan whipped topping.
+This substitute can be used not only as a substitute in cooking and baking recipes but can also be made into vegan whipped topping.